rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     6            64             01000000
     7            128            10000000

 We could go further out to the nth power, but this is as far as we need to go for most practical purposes.
-Here you can easily see what I call the "Staircase of Two".
-Each power of 2 shifts the "1" to the left just a single bit.
-Compare the above "base 2" table to the more familiar "base 10" table.
+Compare the above base 2 table to the more familiar base 10 table.

     Power        Decimal        Base Ten
     0            1              00000001